 The Georgia Department of Transportation suggests that drivers stay off the roads in icy conditions.

 Attorney Shane Smith represents Atlanta area accident victims.
 If you have been injured in a traffic accident, you may have a hard time getting fair compensation from the insurance companies.
-The Law Offices of Shane Smith can help.
+Shane Smith Law can help.
 We have experience representing the injured of Atlanta and getting fair compensation for injuries, property damage, pain and suffering, lost wages and other losses.
 Call today to schedule a free consultation or to request our free book, 10 Mistakes That Can Ruin Your Georgia Wreck Case.